-relevant to the disability community, such as accessible

-experience like economic public transportation or

-empowerment, access to accessible public toilets

-clean water, access to

-nutritious food, citizen The whole questionnaire can be

-engagement, and public found here:

-safety.
-The https://www.who.int/disabilitie

-implementation of the s/data/en/

-Brief MDS with the Gallup

-World Poll was

-implemented in these

-three countries as a means

-of testing a new efficient

-way of obtaining high-

-quality, standardized and

-comprehensive disability

-data globally.
-The

-combination of the Brief

-MDS with the World Poll

-variables not only allows

--

-C ,

-all of these societal factors

-influence disability, and

-vice versa.

-experience like economic empowerment, access to clean water, access to nutritious food, citizen engagement, and public safety.
-The implementation of the Brief MDS with the Gallup World Poll was implemented in these three countries as a means of testing a new efficient way of obtaining high- quality, standardized and comprehensive disability data globally.
-The combination of the Brief MDS with the World Poll variables not only allows for the disaggregation of key World Poll indicators by level of disability, but it also allows to go beyond disaggregation and analyze the complex ways in which all of these societal factors influence disability, and experience like economic empowerment, access to clean water, access to nutritious food, citizen engagement, and public safety.
-The implementation of the Brief MDS with the Gallup World Poll was implemented in these three countries as a means of testing a new efficient way of obtaining high- quality, standardized and comprehensive disability data globally.
-The combination of the Brief MDS with the World Poll variables not only allows for the disaggregation of key World Poll indicators by level of disability, but it also allows to go beyond disaggregation and analyze the complex ways in which all of these societal factors influence disability, and
+The brief version of the MDS can also be integrated in other surveys.
+For example, it was implemented as a module with the Gallup World Poll in India, Tajikistan and Laos.
+The Gallup World Poll is the only global study of its kind and contains dozens of questions on a variety of environmental factors relevant to the disability experience like economic empowerment, access to clean water, access to nutritious food, citizen engagement, and public safety.
+The implementation of the Brief MDS with the Gallup World Poll was implemented in these three countries as a means of testing a new efficient way of obtaining highquality, standardized and comprehensive disability data globally.
+The combination of the Brief MDS with the World Poll variables not only allows for the disaggregation of key World Poll indicators by level of disability, but it also allows to go beyond disaggregation and analyze the complex ways in which all of these societal factors influence disability, and vice versa.